Frugal Real Food Tip: Sweeten with Bananas

 This post may contain affiliate links which won’t change your price but will share some commission.

-If you want to save money cooking real food, it's a good idea to sweeten with bananas.
-They taste great and cost less than other real food sweeteners.
+If you want to save money cooking healthy food, it’s a good idea to sweeten with bananas.
+They’re more frugal than other whole food sweeteners, and they taste delicious!

-However, as a frugal real food cook, I cringe at the price of both maple syrup and honey.
+However, the price of both maple syrup and honey can be steep.
 I get maple syrup for about $40 a gallon when I visit relatives in Vermont, which is nearly half the price I find at the grocery stores here in Massachusetts.
 It comes out to about $2.50 for a cup of maple syrup.
 I haven’t found a great price for high quality honey either, so I pay about $2.40 a cup for honey.
 With prices like these, I need other sweet sources in my baking.

 Sweeten with Bananas